edakturk14/zk-tutorial/README.md

     └── tsconfig.json
     ```

-    Let's look into the src folder that contains the smart contracts for the zkApp.
-In the src folder, there are the files: Add.ts and Add.test.ts.
-They are the zk-smart contract and the test file.
+    The src folder that contains the smart contracts for the zkApp.
+You'll see: Add.ts and Add.test.ts.
+These are the zk-smart contract and the test file.

     I have added the code and some comments to explain what's going on:

     ```
     import {
       Field, // Field is used to describe unsigned integers SmartContract, // class for zk app smart contracts state,
       State,